Your Pregnancy Options: Parenting, Adoption vs. Abortion?

 - Do I have a support system such as the baby’s father, family, and friends that I know I can rely on to support me for the long term?

-- Do I have a home that is appropriate to bring a baby home to?
+- Is my home an appropriate place to bring a baby home to?

-- Do I have the financial resources to stay home from work or pay for daycare?
+- Are my financial resources strong enough to stay home from work or pay for daycare?

 - Am I ready to change my lifestyle?